Chandler's Ford: Governance

 The name Chandler's Ford is used for the civil parish, some (but not all) individual electoral wards, and sometimes a wider geographic area; the boundaries are not entirely consistent.

 Chandler's Ford Parish Council, responsible for the most local matters, has 18 members elected from 5 wards (Chandler's Ford East & West, Hiltingbury East & West, Velmore).

 Two wards on Eastleigh Borough Council, Chandler's Ford and Hiltingbury, cover most of the parish and lie fully within it.
 However Velmore is included in the Eastleigh South ward.
 Each ward elects 3 councillors.

 On Hampshire County Council, the Chandler's Ford division includes most of the parish.
 But a significant portion, made up of the Chandlers Ford West and Velmore parish wards, is located in the Eastleigh South division.
 Each division elects one councillor.

-Similarly, most of the parish has formed around a quarter of the Winchester parliamentary constituency since 2010.
-Velmore however is in the Eastleigh constituency.
+The whole of Chandler's Ford parish is part of the Eastleigh parliamentary constituency.

 Since the 1990s, Chandler's Ford elections have principally been contests between the Conservatives and Liberal Democrats.
-As at June 2021 the Parish and Borough councils are both controlled by the Liberal Democrats, with members of both parties representing Chandler's Ford.
+As at November 2024 all elected representatives from Chandler's Ford are Liberal Democrats.
+The Parish and Borough councils are both controlled by the Liberal Democrats.
 The County council is controlled by the Conservatives, although both representatives from Chandler's Ford are Liberal Democrats.
-Both parliamentary seats are represented by Conservatives.
+The Eastleigh parliamentary constituency is represented by the Liberal Democrat Liz Jarvis.

-Most of Valley Park, which is sometimes included in a wider area portrayal of Chandler's Ford, lies outside the parish, and forms part of Test Valley Borough and the Romsey and Southampton North parliamentary constituency.
+Most of Valley Park, which is sometimes included in a wider area portrayal of Chandler's Ford, lies outside the parish, and forms part of Test Valley Borough, although is mainly within the Eastleigh parliamentary constituency.